-5.5.21 - Dear Carol, We have followed your advice on the feeding of our Irish Draft Frank to the Equivita M+S and the Leitchgenus chaff and their Weisenflakes.
+5.5.21 - Dear Carol, We have followed your advice on the feeding of our Irish Draft Frank with the Equivita and the Agrobs' chaff and Weisenflakes.
 What a difference to him, his skin is amazing and he gleams with health!
 The vet says he is so pleased with him.
 My very kindest regards and sincere thanks, Lynn C.

 14.6.20 Just changed my boys onto your recommended feeds, so far huge improvements in all departments including a traditional who for the first time has no mallanders behind his knee.
 And an itchy coat is now comfortable and no flaky skin 🌟 they love the food and I’m confident that everything they are eating is natural, no fillers or nasties in it 🌟🌟🌟🌟🌟 Thank you Carol x Lynn G

 NB.
 In case you haven't read the NB at the end of our Why what we feed has to be right page, can I just say again that I'm not linked - or in association with - any feed companies.
-I'd also like to add that my recommendations here don't mean these are the only feeds I'd feed that are out there; there may be many other independent growers and producers who aim for clean grass-forage feeds; it could also be that I've either tried and declined, or rather, my horses have - either way there's no intention on my part to specifically exclude any feed brands here.
-My brand preferences are simply my own personal choice which have proven to work well for my own horses' health, hence I'm happy to recommend them.
+I'd also like to add that my recommendations here don't mean these are the only feeds I'd feed that are out there; there may be many other independent growers and producers who aim for chemical-free grass-forage feeds.
+It could also be that my horses have tried and declined.
+Either way there's no intention on my part to intentionally exclude any brands here - my feed preferences are simply my own personal choice which have proven to work well for my own horses' health, hence I'm happy to recommend them.

-With 3 metabolics in our herd (Murphy and MacAttack both IR, Cookie with Cushing's since 2014), they all get a scoop of the Agrobs' Leitchgenus chaff (nicknamed 'Fatties Chaff') as their base feedbowl, which is a combo of super-low starch grasses coming in at just under 2%, with a bit of addedoat straw (which gives them a token gesture of lignan woody-fibre prebiotic for their hindguts).
-I'm also happy to add in a handful of the Agrobs' Weisenflakes, just simple, compressed, diverse grasses; Agrobs also do a larger 'cob' - their Weisencobs - the Weisenflakes are simply sliced up Weisencobs , just with less soak time.
+With 3 metabolics in our herd (Murphy and MacAttack both IR, Cookie with Cushing's since 2014), they all get a scoop of the Agrobs' WeisenFlakes, which are made from over 50 diverse grasses, simply compressed; Agrobs also do a larger 'cob' - their WeisenCobs - which I get if the WeisenFlakes aren't available - the WeisenFlakes are simply sliced up Weisencobs which means less soak time.
+I'm also happy to add in a handful of the Agrobs' Leitchgenus chaff (nicknamed 'Fatties Chaff'), which is a diverse combo of super-low starch grasses coming in at just under 2%, with a bit of added oat straw (which gives them a token gesture of lignan woody-fibre prebiotic for their hindguts).

-My routine?
-I'm very lucky - I've now hung up my reins and the horses and I are now happily retired together, so they all live out permanently on around 7-acres of rented ancient sheep moorland.
-I split this into a separate summer and winter field, with roomy field shelters that we put up.
+I'm very lucky - my horses and I are now happily retired together, so I've hung up my reins for good and they all live out permanently on around 7-acres of rented ancient sheep moorland.
+I split this into a separate summer and winter field, with two roomy field shelters for them.

 - Minerals - to supplement the missing mineral nuts and bolts back into the diet, I feed our EquiVita mineral balancer range - https://equinatural.co.uk/c/online-shop/equivita-mineral-solutions